Sultan Abdul Halim Muadzam Shah Bridge: Construction

 After months of soil survey work and test piling work, CHEC and UEM announced that the project was on track for completion in 2011.
 Construction work was expected to begin in January 2008.

 In April 2008, the government announced that the project was to be delayed by 9 months due to land acquisition, design issues, and also the rising costs of building materials.
-Newly elected Penang Chief Minister, Lim Guan Eng proposed a toll discount for any delays on the project and also expressed disappointment regarding the construction delay.
+Newly elected Chief Minister of Penang, Lim Guan Eng proposed a toll discount for any delays on the project and expressed disappointment regarding the construction delay.

 In July 2008, Jelutong MP Jeff Ooi reported that the loan for the bridge risked being withdrawn if the shareholder agreement between UEM Builders Berhad and its joint-venture partner CHEC was not inked by August 2008.
 It was reported that there were disagreements between the two parties on the apportionment of the cost of building the bridge although the issue was expected to be resolved quickly due to UEM having a variation on the price on its portion.

-On 8 November 2008, the construction of the Penang Second Bridge by CHEC finally commenced.
+On 8 November 2008, the construction of the Penang Second Bridge began.

 On 3 October 2012, media reports indicated that the bridge was 84% complete, and that the bridge was due to be completed approximately two months ahead of the deadline of September 2013.

 On 20 April 2013, the final closure of the cable stayed bridge at the main navigational span of the Penang Second Bridge was completed and thus signified the completion of the construction of the bridge and physically connecting Batu Maung on the Island and Batu Kawan on the Mainland.

-On 30 April 2013, the sixth Prime Minister Najib Tun Razak became the country's first leader to use the 24 km Penang Second Bridge to cross from the island to the mainland to attend a function in Kepala Batas, Seberang Perai.
+On 30 April 2013, Prime Minister Najib Razak became the country's first leader to use the Penang Second Bridge to cross from the island to the mainland to attend a function in Kepala Batas, Seberang Perai.

+Opening

 The bridge had been planned for completion on 8 November 2013 and to be opened to the public by the end of November.
-However, the opening day of 8 November 2013 was postponed and the bridge would be opened to traffic on 1 March 2014.
+However, the opening day of 8 November 2013 was postponed.

-Opening

-The opening ceremony of the Penang Second Bridge was held at 20:30 MST on 1 March 2014 and was officially opened by the Malaysian Prime Minister, Najib Tun Razak.
-The bridge was official named as Sultan Abdul Halim Muadzam Shah Bridge after the fourteenth Yang di-Pertuan Agong, the late Tuanku Abdul Halim Muadzam Shah of Kedah.
+The opening ceremony of the Penang Second Bridge was held at 20:30 MST on 1 March 2014 and was officially opened by Prime Minister, Najib Razak.
+The bridge was official named Sultan Abdul Halim Muadzam Shah Bridge after the fourteenth Yang di-Pertuan Agong, Sultan Tuanku Abdul Halim Muadzam Shah of Kedah.
 At midnight on 2 March 2014, the bridge was opened to traffic at 00:01 MST after the official opening ceremony.

+Restrictions during MCO

+During the COVID-19 pandemic, the expressway experienced ramp closures several times.
+Those ramps were: